-- Consolidating the direction to multiple destinations in Directional Signs for motorists and pedestrians. - 2 Providing a collection of information such as a map showing parking, key destinations and walking radius in an Information Kiosk or on a pedestal. - 3 Providing information on historic, cultural or environmental features on Interpretive Signs at key destinations aligned with the heritage/ historic walks. - 4 Identifying key destinations such as parks and municipal facilities in a Destination Sign.
+- 1 Consolidating the direction to multiple destinations in Directional Signs for motorists and pedestrians. - 2 Providing a collection of information such as a map showing parking, key destinations and walking radius in an Information Kiosk or on a pedestal. - 3 Providing information on historic, cultural or environmental features on Interpretive Signs at key destinations aligned with the heritage/ historic walks. - 4 Identifying key destinations such as parks and municipal facilities in a Destination Sign.

-Primary Parks
+Primary Parks/Green Spaces

-Hornepayne's urban centre is bookended with two significant green spaces: at the north end surrounding the Hornepayne Community Arena and at the south end along Hornepayne Creek at the end of Front Street.
-The R.W.
-Anderson Outdoor Recreational Park and the Pavilion Park/ Bike Park provide destinations along Front Street.
-Riverside Park provides a small neighbourhood park in the north east corner of the study area.
+Hornepayne's urban area is bookended with two significant green spaces: at the north end surrounding the Hornepayne Community Arena and at the south end along Hornepayne Creek at the end of Front Street.
+Both of these areas are zoned as Park, however the green space at the south end is not currently used as a park.
+There are four parks in the urban area:

+- R.W.
+Anderson Outdoor Recreational Park;

+- Pavilion Park/Bike Park;

+- Three Bears Park; and,

+- Riverside Park.

-The baseball diamond is being relocated from the R.W.
+The baseball diamond and tennis courts are being relocated from the R.W.
 Anderson Outdoor Recreation Park to the Hornepayne Community Arena lands to accommodate development of the new hotel.
 This will augment the arena as a focus for recreation.
-The R.W.
-Anderson Park should be redesigned based on the site plan and development of the adjacent Studio 6 hotel to create an enhanced green space with the tennis court and playground remaining, forecourt to the hotel and special features to augment the Three Bears as the gateway to Hornepayne.